Karen Hughes: 2005 tour of the Middle East

 Starting with a September 26, 2005, stop in Egypt, Hughes went on a "listening tour" of the Middle East to speak with leaders and people from the region.
 This was a response to growing fears in America about rampant anti-Americanism in the Middle East.
 Hughes was the third person chosen for this task by President Bush, following unsuccessful attempts by Charlotte Beers and Margaret Tutwiler.
 For her tour, Hughes asked two Citizen Ambassadors to accompany her: a Georgetown PhD student, Tina Kareema Dauod, and William O'Brien, a retired high school geography teacher.

 On her September 27 stop in Jeddah, Saudi Arabia, during a Q&A with students in which a student shared her appreciation of women being allowed to drive in the United States, Karen Hughes acknowledged that every country has to chart its own course and choose what's right for its own citizens, but also shared in the women's sentiment about the United States.
 Another woman shared: "The general image of the Arab woman is that she isn't happy [...]
 Well, we're all pretty happy."

 In a press conference in Jakarta, Indonesia, Hughes incorrectly stated that Saddam Hussein "had murdered hundreds of thousands of his own people using poison gas."
 Conventional sources attest that Saddam did order the deaths of several hundred thousand Iraqis during the al-Anfal Campaign and other violent suppressions, but casualties from his infamous gas attack on Halabja numbered in the thousands.

 Breast cancer research advocacy

 Hughes met business representatives from the United Arab Emirates (UAE) to create the U.S.-U.A.E.
 Partnership for Breast Cancer Awareness and Research.
 It aims to develop breast cancer awareness campaigns and expand research in the Middle East by linking U.S. medical experts, fundraisers, health research activists, and businesses with their U.A.E. counterparts.

 Post White House

 In late October 2007, Hughes made it known that she would be resigning from her position in the Bush White House.
 Secretary of State Condoleezza Rice was quoted as saying she accepted the resignation "with a great deal of sadness but also a great deal of happiness for what she has achieved."

-Hughes is currently the global vice chair of Burson-Marsteller, a public relations company.
+Hughes served as Worldwide Vice Chair for Burson-Marsteller, a public relations company from 2008 to 2022.
+She also served on the Parsley Energy Board of Directors from 2017 to 2021.